maxmilton/ekscss/README.md

 ### To Do

-- @apply mechanism (as a separate package/plugin?)
+- Fix source map mapping for XCSS template expressions and cli header option
+- Add READMEs to remaining packages
+- `@apply` middleware package
-- Unused styles purge addon
+- A way to remove unused styles
 - Webpack plugin
 - Stylelint plugin
 - Prettier plugin
 - VS Code syntax
-- Better DX:
-  - Source map support
 - Documentation:
   - Templates in XCSS (`${...}`) are still evaluated when they're in a _CSS comment_; to disable them it's necessary to comment out the code _inside the template_

 ## Licence

-`XCSS` is an MIT licensed open source project.
-See [LICENCE](https://github.com/MaxMilton/xcss/blob/master/LICENCE).
+`ekscss` is an MIT licensed open source project.
+See [LICENCE](https://github.com/MaxMilton/ekscss/blob/master/LICENCE).

 ---